charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### CLEARLY DEFINED WAY OF SEEING THINGS

 Traditionally, we use to write code as if we were the computer.
 With computer as workers, for example, we talk about what He is doing, and not what I am doing.
 So object roles clearly define the way of seeing the execution of the algorithms.
-This could make programming more human-like and interesting.
+The difference is like that in video games: the FPS (First-person shooter) operates in a subjective view, akin to traditional programming, while the TPS (Third Person Shooter) offers an objective view, similar to the approach in clprolf.

 ### THE clprolf CLASSES